Pippa Middleton’s Father-In-Law Being Investigated For Allegedly Raping A Minor

 — USA TODAY (@USATODAY) March 30, 2018

 Instead, they went ahead with the plans Pippa Middleton has looked forward to since she was a young child, with a country-side setting being everything she has ever looked forward to.
-James Matthew’s father works as an investment fund manager, who used to be a professional race car driver, as well as heir to the Scottish title of Laird of Glen Affric.
+James Matthew’s father works as an investment fund manager, who used to be a professional race car driver.
+He is also heir to the Scottish title of Laird of Glen Affric.

-Pippa Middleton is also a well-known author and columnist, with her education first beginning at St. Andrew’s School, a private boarding school located in Pangbourne.
+Pippa Middleton is also a well-known author and columnist, with her education beginning at St. Andrew’s School, a private boarding school located in Pangbourne.
 After this, she attended Downe House School, an all-girls education facility.
 Next, she went to a boarding school in Cold Ash, located in a village and civil parish in West Berkshire.
 She boarded at Marlborough College, where she excelled in an all-sports scholarship.
 She ultimately graduated from the University of Edinburgh, completing an English literature degree.
 She spent her time in the country sharing a house with Lord Edward Innes-Ker, a son of the Duke of Roxburghe, as well as heir apparent of the Duke of Northumberland Earl Percy.